MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configure.md

 ## Load multiple configs

-Use a comma and no spaces to separate.
+Use a comma and no spaces.

 ```sh
 $ bundle exec jekyll build --trace \